St. Thomas Tommies football

 The St. Thomas Tommies football program represents University of St. Thomas in Saint Paul, Minnesota.
 Football began at the university in the late 1890s and the first official varsity intercollegiate games were played in 1904.
 St. Thomas was a charter member of the Minnesota Intercollegiate Athletic Conference, formed in 1920.
+The Tommies also appeared at the 1949 Cigar Bowl.
 In 2019, the MIAC announced that St. Thomas would be "involuntarily removed" from the conference at the end of the spring 2021 athletic season citing "athletic competitive parity" concerns.
-St. Thomas received approval from the NCAA to begin competing at the NCAA Division I FCS level as a member of the Pioneer Football League starting with the 2021 season and became the first program to jump from NCAA Division III to Division I FCS.
+St. Thomas received approval from the NCAA to begin competing at the NCAA Division I FCS level as a member of the Pioneer Football League starting with the 2021 season and became the first program to jump from NCAA Division III directly to Division I FCS.